MangoShip/MangoShip.github.io/blog/NBody/NBodyWebGPU.md

     particleBuffers[i].unmap();
 }
 ```
-Here, I will be specifying the size and usage of GPUBuffer, and set `mappedAtCreation: true`, allowing me to set the buffer's initial data.
+Here, I will be specifying the size and usage of `GPUBuffer`, and set `mappedAtCreation: true`, allowing me to set the buffer's initial data.
 After that, I use `.getMappedRange()` function to initilize the buffer's data with `initialParticleData`.
 After completion of the `.getMappedRange()` function, the function `.unmap()` is required to be called to allow the buffer's contents to be used by GPU again.
-I will be explaining why I created an array of GPUBuffer with size of 2 at the end of talking of GPUBindGroup.
+I will be explaining why I created an array of `GPUBuffer` with size of 2 at the end of talking of `GPUBindGroup`.

-GPUBindGroup is used for bouding a set of resources together in a group.
+`GPUBindGroup` is used for bouding a set of resources together in a group.
 In my case, I will be using GPUBindGroup to bound the `simParamBuffer` (Buffer that holds parameter variables used in computation), and `particleBuffers`.
-The GPUBindGroup will be created similiar to how pipelines were created:
+The `GPUBindGroup` will be created similiar to how pipelines were created:
 #### mainWebGPU.ts
 ```
 const particleBindGroups: GPUBindGroup[] = new Array(2);